Patrick Swayze

-Swayze co-wrote and recorded the popular song "She's Like the Wind" and was posthumously awarded the Rolex Dance Award in 2012.
+Outside of acting, Swayze co-wrote and recorded the song "She's Like the Wind" with Stacy Widelitz for the Dirty Dancing soundtrack album, which peaked at number three on the Billboard Hot 100.
+He was also recognized for his public image and looks, and was named "Sexiest Man Alive" by People magazine in 1991.
 In 2009, Swayze died of pancreatic cancer at the age of 57.